garylirocks/quickrefs/azure.markdown

   - suitable for storing data only for the attached VM;
   - can be standard or premium SSD/HDD;
+  - can be managed and configured either by Azure or the user;

 #### Storage tiers